gabriel-wer/conway-game/README.md

 - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 ### NOTES
-The cells are generated automagically using randomInts (0, 1)
+If you just run the program normally, the cells are generated automagically using randomInts (0, 1) If you set the flag '-e' or '--empty' the program will start with an empty array and you can draw on it and press space when you're finished

 ![image](https://user-images.githubusercontent.com/22137947/218338880-06c287a9-8922-4297-a815-0c1965a48aee.png)